Turkey lifts Twitter ban after court ruling

 WORK-AROUNDS

-The lifing of the ban means that the TIB will instruct Turkey's internet providers to unblock access to the site, a process likely to take several hours.
+The lifting of the ban means that the TIB will instruct Turkey's internet providers to unblock access to the site, a process likely to take several hours.

 Erdogan's critics saw the ban as the latest in a series of authoritarian measures to crush a corruption scandal that had grown into one of the biggest challenges of his 11-year rule.